 The numerous cranes visible on the skyline are a sure sign that multifamily construction is booming in Nashville.

 Construction data certainly corroborates that impression.
-The number of apartments delivered in Nashville jumped from an average of… Read More
+The number of apartments delivered in Nashville jumped from an… Read More